 All lots will have direct access onto Auburn Road (north) and State Street (south) via the proposed internal private street system.
 State Street is designated as a 'major arterial' that runs along the south side of the property and Auburn Road is designated as a 'collector' that runs along the north side of the property.
-Circulation within Phase 2 has changed due to site restrictions in that area that make a through street impracticable.
 The proposal provides the site with adequate improved vehicle, pedestrian and bike access to the existing streets.